GeoKnow/GeoKnowGeneratorUI/README.md

 ## Install

+* __From Debian package__: The GeoKnow Generator UI is available as a debuian package, to install follow [these](http://stack.linkeddata.org/documentation/installation-of-a-local-generator-demonstrator/) instructions.

-You can use maven to package the souces in a war file and deploy it on a servlet container.
+* __Form source__: You can use `maven pacakge` to package the souces in a war file and deploy it on a servlet container.

-TODO: Describe installation with debian repository
+These option will not install any integrated component from the stack and you require to install each one.
+You can choose to use again Debian packages following [these](http://stack.linkeddata.org/documentation/installation-of-a-local-generator-demonstrator/) instructions, or manually visiting each developer's component installation guides.

 ## Configuration